 These shoes are outfitted with 4.3 mm of NeoFriction Force rubber.
-Although that's a little thicker than the most shoes, the Aspects still manage to feel rather sensitive.
-Our testers believe they off a notch more sensitivity than their popular trad shoe rival, the TC Pro.
-Nevertheless, the stiff sole of the Aspect ultimately places a limit on how sensitive they can be, so don't expect to be able to feel the same minuscule holds as you could in a pair of soft bouldering shoes.
+Although that's a little thicker than most shoes, the Aspects still manage to feel surprisingly sensitive.
+Our testers believe they feel a notch more sensitive than their popular trad shoe rival, the TC Pro.
+The stiff sole of the Aspect, however, ultimately places a ceiling on how sensitive they can be.
+Don't expect to be able to feel the same minuscule holds as you could in a pair of soft bouldering shoes.
 But unlike a bouldering shoe, the Aspects provide enough support to keep you climbing all day long.

-For the performance these shoes offer, they seem like a pretty good bargain.
-Head to head we even think some trad climbers will prefer them over the more popular, and more expensive, La Sportiva TC Pro due to the Aspect's higher sensitivity.
-Add to that the durability advantage from 0.3 mm of extra rubber and the higher likelihood of find them on sale, and these shoes start looking like an even better deal.
+Considering the performance these shoes offer, they seem like a great bargain at their full list price.
+Head to head, we even think that some trad climbers will prefer them over the more popular, and more expensive, La Sportiva TC Pro due to the Aspect's higher sensitivity.
+If you add to that the durability advantage from 0.3 mm of extra rubber, these shoes start looking like an even better deal.
 After examining the current trad shoe offerings, we think they provide the highest value for a performance shoe well-suited for multi-pitch climbing.

 The trad and crack climbing shoe scene has been dominated by the TC Pro for several years now.
-That's starting to change as several companies have added their own stiff-soled, high-top mimics.
+That's starting to change as other companies continue to add their own stiff-soled, high-top mimics.
 Black Diamond's contribution, the Aspect, is a great addition that bucks the high-top trend.
 It's worthy of consideration for anyone suffering Achilles pain or desiring a little more sensitivity in a stiff shoe.
 When we factor in its reasonable price, it's a clear choice for a Best Buy Award as a bargain multi-pitch shoe.

 — Jack Cramer